Low-Rank Sparse Attention (Lorsa)

 int |

-The number of value heads (output features) is automatically computed as: n_ov_heads = expansion_factor * d_model (same as d_sae).
-The ov_group_size is n_ov_heads // n_qk_heads.
+The number of OV heads is automatically computed as: n_ov_heads = expansion_factor * d_model (same as d_sae).

 Positional Embeddings